deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Brent
+Hello, my name is Brent.
+The MEAN stack has been my favorite path so far.